alexindigo/batcher/README.md

 ## Why

-Some tasks better implemented using shell commands, some tasks require nodejs power, this module allows to bring them together in a simple, yet powerful "batch" script and combine via shared state object.
+Some tasks (e.g. deploy scripts) better implemented using shell commands, some tasks require nodejs power, this module allows to bring them together in a simple, yet powerful "batch" script and combine via shared state object.

 ## Features